Bes920/Easint/README.md

 - The dropdown on the tools page (and mirrored in `theme.js`) loads every investigation via `/api/investigations`, prioritizes the auto-save one, and persists the user's choice in `localStorage`.
 - When a tool posts data, `static/js/script.js` injects `investigation_id` automatically so the backend knows where to stash the result. `ResultsService.save_tool_result` creates the default investigation if needed, while `determine_threat_level` provides quick categorization (e.g., VirusTotal detection = `critical`).
 - The investigation dashboard at `/dashboard` lets analysts filter/search investigations, inspect results, change statuses, or delete entire investigations.
 Every change reflates back to Supabase via the service layer with consistent timestamps/metadata.
+- From both `/dashboard` and `/opsec`, users can now jump directly back to the homepage to switch context without retracing through the tools page first.

 ## 🛠️ **Tool-to-Endpoint Snapshot**